-- E1.1 In the management of academic standards and quality the University needs to ensure and demonstrate consistency of approach between different faculties and in the equitable treatment of all students in terms of admissions, learning, teaching and assessment, academic discipline and awards. - E1.2 Students should be treated on the basis of capacity, potential and academic performance and should not be disadvantaged on any grounds irrelevant to academic study and within the context of the University's positive duty to promote diversity. - E1.3 Communication with Students - students should be provided with accurate, relevant and timely information and should be informed: - of the primary means by which their faculty, school, department, the Academic Registry and other professional services will communicate with them and when this will happen - that it is assumed and expected that students will regularly check their university email accounts for official communications and notifications of the status of their registration and studies - that it is the responsibility of students to maintain links with their academic department and the central administration, respond to requests for information, acknowledge specific communications related to the status of their registration and studies, and keep the University informed as to any changes in their contact details.
+- E1.3.1 Students should be provided with accurate, relevant and timely information and should be informed: - a. of the primary means by which their faculty, school, department, the Academic Registry and other professional services will communicate with them and when this will happen; - b. that it is assumed and expected that students will regularly check their university email accounts for official communications and notifications of the status of their registration and studies; - c. that it is the responsibility of students to maintain links with their academic department and the central administration, respond to requests for information, acknowledge specific communications related to the status of their registration and studies, and keep the University informed as to any changes in their contact details.